DynamoDS/RefineryPrimer/01_introduction/1-5_an-example-of-generative-design.md

 * a series of available materials and their properties (such as cost)
 * a set of goals that measure how successful a table design is

 The designer would then use the computer to help him/her generate a series of designs falling within the specified range.
 Some designs will be short and wide, others will be tall and thin, but each will be consistent with the user-defined parameters.
-This is key, dozens of designs can be generated in an instant, much more than any human could feasible examine, so that the best ones can easily be identified.
+This is key, dozens of designs can be generated in an instant, much more than any human could feasibily examine, so that the best ones can easily be identified.

 <img src="images/tables.PNG">

-As you can see, this describes a fairly generic process, which is why there are so many possible applications of Generative Design, in areas as diverse as aviation, automotive and building design, manufacturing, and product design.
+As you can see, this describes a fairly generic process, which is why there are so many possible applications of generative design, in areas as diverse as aviation, automotive and building design, manufacturing, and product design.